raul23/pyebooktools/README.rst

 `:warning:`

-  By default, command-line parameters supersede variables defined in the **default** configuration file `default_config.py`_.
+  By default, command-line arguments supersede parameters defined in the **default** configuration file `default_config.py`_.
 However, if you enable  the `--use-config`_ flag, the parameters defined in the main config file ``config.py`` will be used instead.